bahmutov/PE-N-starter/README.md

 Edit `config/local-dev.json` and enter Github application id and secret (you can create new developer application from your [profile](https://github.com/settings/applications)).
-For local testing set the callback from Github to your application to `http://localhost:3000/auth/github/callback`
+For local testing set the callback from Github to your application to `http://localhost:3000/auth/github/callback`.

+### DO NOT COMMIT `config/local-dev.json` to the repository!

+Instead add it to the `.gitignore` file (it should already be there).
+In production pass settings through the environment variables.

 ### Utils